itfanr/awesome-stars/README.md

 - [ohmyrepo](https://github.com/no13bus/ohmyrepo) - use webhook to analysis that who star your repository,  where are they and show the top 5 followers.
 And you can fellow some users.
 - [waf](https://github.com/waf-project/waf) - The Waf build system
 - [ConfigArgParse](https://github.com/bw2/ConfigArgParse) - A drop-in replacement for argparse that allows options to also be set via config files and/or environment variables.
+- [tensorflow](https://github.com/tensorflow/tensorflow) - Computation using data flow graphs for scalable machine learning
 - [Diamond](https://github.com/python-diamond/Diamond) - Diamond is a python daemon that collects system metrics and publishes them to Graphite (and others).
 It is capable of collecting cpu, memory, network, i/o, load and disk metrics.
 Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.
 - [Diamond](https://github.com/BrightcoveOS/Diamond) -
 - [interpy-zh](https://github.com/eastlakeside/interpy-zh) - 《Python进阶》（Intermediate Python 中文版）
 - [shellpy](https://github.com/lamerman/shellpy) - A tool for convenient shell scripting in python
-- [ceph-qa-suite](https://github.com/ceph/ceph-qa-suite) - Suite of Ceph QA tests to run with Teuthology
+- [ceph-qa-suite](https://github.com/ceph/ceph-qa-suite) - [DEPRECATED; see ceph.git/qa] Suite of Ceph QA tests to run with Teuthology
 - [redlock-py](https://github.com/SPSCommerce/redlock-py) - Redis distributed locks in Python
 - [teuthology](https://github.com/ceph/teuthology) - Ceph test suite
 - [viking](https://github.com/maguowei/viking) - viking
 - [trash-cli](https://github.com/andreafrancia/trash-cli) - Command line interface to the freedesktop.org trashcan.
-- [httpie](https://github.com/jkbrzt/httpie) - Command line HTTP client, a user-friendly curl alternative with an intuitive UI, JSON support, syntax highlighting, wget-like downloads, extensions, etc. Follow https://twitter.com/CLIHTTP for tips and updates.
+- [httpie](https://github.com/jkbrzt/httpie) - Modern command line HTTP client – user-friendly curl alternative with intuitive UI, JSON support, syntax highlighting, wget-like downloads, extensions, etc. Follow https://twitter.com/clihttp for tips and updates.
 - [thefuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command.
 - [kechenggezi-Spider](https://github.com/xinqiu/kechenggezi-Spider) - 第一次写爬虫，爬课程格子的校花榜，比较简陋，没用多线程。
 - [regal](https://github.com/boylegu/regal) - A/B Testing or publish smart grouping engine